cev-api/Wurst7-CevAPI/README.md

 - Keeps results anchored as you move.
 Default OFF.
 - Greatly helps with FPS when using things like Search or X-Ray and moving quickly

+### TooManyHax Improved
+- Submenu of TooManyHax in the ClickUI/Navigator shows a list of toggleable hacks instead of needing to manually enter the name of each one via cmd.

+### Panic Improved
+- It now saves your current enabled hacks and allows you to restore them via ClickUI/Navigator or keybind.

 ### Unsafe Chat Toast
 - Optional; toggle via NoChatReports or Wurst Options.